kongregate/kompatible/README.md

 # synapse

-This api is setup for putting a Facebook game on Kongregate, or vice versa.
+An api for hosting a game on both Kongregate and Facebook

 ## Handling kongregate and facebook credentials.